 Details on what activities are available at The 1620s House and Garden?

-Visitors to the 1620s House and Garden which was built in the 13th century and modernised in 1618 can learn about the many families who have lived at the house during its 700-year history, including the Digby family, which included the Gunpowder Plotter Sir Everard Digby, who lived in the house for more than 200 years.
-The house is set in beautiful 17th century style gardens with labelled plants and flowers, an orchard, herb gardens and a maze.
-There is a tea room in which visitors can enjoy light refreshments, and a small shop.
-Indoor and outdoor activities including those specially for children and a packed events programme including living history are available throughout the year .
+Visitors to the 1620s House & Garden, which was built in the 13th century and modernised in 1618, can learn about the many families who have lived at the house during its 700-year history.
+This included the Digby family, who lived in the house for more than 200 years and has associations to the Gunpowder Plotter Sir Everard Digby.
+The house is set in beautiful, 17th century styled gardens with labelled plants and flowers, an orchard, herb gardens and small maze for children.
+There is a tea room serving freshly prepared food, with a reputation for fantastic cakes.
+The tea room serves light refreshments and includes a small gift shop.
+The site offers a varied events programme including living history themed weekends and activities aimed specifically at children.

 Things to do in the local area?

-Individual and Family Entry Tickets are valid for 12 months (Annual Pass) from the date of purchase but do exclude special events including Living History weekends.
-The ground floor of the 1620s House and Gardens are fully accessible and a interactive tablet showing a photographic gallery and description of the first floor rooms is available for visitors who cannot use the narrow staircase.
+Individual and family entry tickets are valid for 12 months (Annual Pass) from the date of purchase.
+These can reduce the cost of returning for admission to themed event days when the house is open to the public (annual pass holders pay just a small additional charge, which is normally made to all visitors for these days).
+The ground floor of the 1620s House & Gardens are fully accessible and a interactive tablet showing a photographic gallery and description of the first floor rooms is available for visitors who cannot use the narrow staircase.